PacketFence Clustering Guide

 systemctl restart packetfence-mariadb

-It is important that you run the upgrade commands in the same shell you ran your export so that the environment variable is properly taken into consideration when the upgrade script executes.
+It is important to run the upgrade commands in the same shell that ran the export so that the environment variable is properly taken into consideration when the upgrade script executes.

 Configuration synchronisation